Wright Graduate University Catalog

 The University and administration work with each student to resolve the issues a student may have.
 Every student is encouraged to discuss his or her concerns or complaints with faculty or staff most able to assist the student in resolving the matter.
 If, however, the student is not satisfied with these efforts, then the student may pursue a formal review by following the procedure outlined below:

 1. Make a signed, written complaint to a school official describing the basis of the complaint in sufficient detail to allow the faculty/Campus Director to begin an investigation.
-Academic concerns should be directed to the Chancellor, while administrative concerns should be directed to the Campus Director.
+Academic concerns should be directed to the Chief Academic Officer, while administrative concerns should be directed to the Administrative Manager.

-2. The Chancellor or Campus Director will schedule an appointment with the student within three working days to discuss the complaint.
+2. The Chief Academic Officer or Administrative Manager will schedule an appointment with the student within three working days to discuss the complaint.

-3. The Campus Director will confirm the completion of the investigation with a written report of the disposition of the compliant mailed to the student within five working days of the meeting with the student.
+3. The Chief Academic Officer or designee will confirm the completion of the investigation with a written report of the disposition of the compliant mailed to the student within five working days of the meeting with the student.

-4. If the student is not satisfied with the Chancellor, Campus Director or designee’s report of disposition of the complaint, the student may appeal this result in writing to the CEO within 10 working days of receipt.
+4. If the student is not satisfied with the Chief Academic Officer, Chief Operating Officer or designee’s report of disposition of the complaint, the student may appeal this result in writing to the CEO/President within 10 working days of receipt.
 The appeal letter must include a copy of the written disposition report and an explanation why the student is not satisfied with that outcome.

-5. The CEO will review the written disposition report and the student’s appeal letter and will conduct any further investigation necessary, including requesting additional information from the student or dean.
+5. The CEO/President will review the written disposition report and the student’s appeal letter and will conduct any further investigation necessary, including requesting additional information from the student or dean.

-7. If the student is not satisfied with the CEO’s report of the appeal, he or she may appeal to the Board of the Wright Foundation for the Realization of Human Potential.
+7. If the student is not satisfied with the CEO/President’s report of the appeal, he or she may appeal to the Board of the Wright Foundation for the Realization of Human Potential.